B1.4 Count to 200, including by 20s, 25s, and 50s, using a variety of tools and strategies.

 Explain to students the rules of the game:

-• If so, the member picks the card to form a pair and places the cards face up on the table.
+• If so, the member receives that card to form a pair and places both cards face up on the table.
 If not, they pick a card from the top of the deck.

-• The game ends when a team member has no more cards.
+• The next player goes and play continues until one team member has no more cards.

 When the game is over, ask students to place the pairs of cards from the entire team in ascending or descending order.